top of page

 Objection A: As a deductive argument, this argument is valid, so if it fails, it's because there’s a false premise.
 Premise 3 seems weakest.
 One could start by stating that 1 & 2 are not, on their own, good enough to guarantee that your organization counts as a game (as in, an oxygen atom on its own is not sufficient for water, you need also two hydrogen atoms).
 Put differently, one could argue that there are counterexamples, cases where you have an organization that satisfies 1 & 2 but is still not considered a game.

-I want to double down and say that not only is R—S sufficient for x to be a game, think it’s also necessary.
-In other words, I think we can define a game as any organization that Rules, Rewards, Objectives, Penalties, Players, Strategies, Space.
-RROPPSS.
-If R—S then game, and if game, then R—S. We have a biconditional, where each entails the other (If water, then H20, and if H20 then water).
+I want to double down and say that not only is R—S sufficient for x to be a game, I think it’s also necessary.
+In other words, I think we can define a game as any organization that includes Rules, Rewards, Objectives, Penalties, Players, Strategies, Space: RROPPSS.
+If R—S then game, and if game then R—S. We have a biconditional, where each entails the other (If water, then H20 , and if H20 then water).
 In Section 1.5 I’ll discuss each of these elements in greater detail, and we will discuss whether or not this is the correct definition of a game.

-One might respond at the outset that society has many different objectives—how could anyone say that society is one thing!?
-That there is one singular objective in society!?
+One might respond at the outset that society has many different objectives—how could anyone say that society is one thing, or that there is one singular objective in society!?
 And given that it has multiple different objectives (or, rather, its constituents have multiple different objectives) at best all you have is multiple different games being played—everyone, perhaps, playing their own.

 1.3.
 The Single Objective